MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-storage.md

 ## Create an Azure Storage Account and blob container for your application

-The following procedure creates an Azure storage account and container.
+The following procedure creates an Azure storage account and container in the portal.

 1. Browse to the Azure portal at <https://portal.azure.com/> and sign in.